ozra/onyx-lang/README.md

 ## Relation to Crystal ##

 Onyx is built upon the AST, most semantics and IR generation of Crystal.
 There are some additional semantics for more fine-grained control in some contexts.
 The syntax is entirely different.
 The actual machine code generation is done by LLVM, a god sent to language loving mankind!
-Currently, by internally flagging AST-nodes, Onyx can compile both onyx _and_ crystal sources within the same program.
+Currently, by internally flagging AST-nodes, Onyx can compile both Onyx _and_ Crystal sources within the same program.
 Therefore great praise and credit goes out to the efforts of the Crystal team and the LLVM team, whom without Onyx would not be in this stage.

 ## About Oscar Campbell ##

-I've always loved linguistics, programming and manipulation of text.
+I've always loved linguistics, programming and manipulation of text (kind of a weird interest when you think about it).
+And a whole lot of other stuff not relevant to this.
 I coded my first language 25 years ago (when I was twelve).
-Well, it was called "CP Torsk 0.2" ("CP Cod 0.2"), so not _that_ serious.
+Well, it was called "CP Torsk 0.2", so not _that_ serious.
 For the Amiga or Commodore 64 if I remember correctly.

-Onyx is the final frontier - this is where the accumulated interest and experiences will play out fully.
+Onyx is where the accumulated interest and experiences will distill to the optimal brew.

 ## Inspiration ##